NeedededCraa/SpellShocked-Game/Document/Feature Spec.md

 #### Shockwave (main):
 - Waves
+    -Monsters spawn in waves, siginifed by a progress bar for raid.
+When the progress bar is full, 2 monsters spawn in  a range by the player.
+The monsters are coded to follow and attack the player until out of range.
+Each monster has a health system.
+When monsters are killed, player gains more points and once a set amount of waves is over, the game is 'won.'
 - map level
     - For this game mode, the map is randomly generated wiht perlin world, but the different tiles are 'layered' to mimic terrain of the real world.
-This means the map is leveled, and different tiles have different functionalities such as slowing player and enemy movement and
+This means the map is leveled, and different tiles have different functionalities such as slowing player and enemy movement and dealing damage.
-- last as long as you want
 - Chests